The CIA and September 11: Allegations of antisemitism

 Der Spiegel followed up several claims in an interview with the author.
-One of the claims in the book is that only one Israeli citizen died in the WTC attack (this was reported in the New York Times on September 22, 2001, but the Israeli Consulate later asserted that seven Israelis were among the dead in the WTC), and that "a number of indications" exist "that point to some sort of connection between the Israeli Mossad and the act and perpetrators of 9/11."
+One of the claims in the book is that only one Israeli citizen died in the WTC attack (this was reported in the New York Times on September 22, 2001, but the Israeli consulate later asserted that seven Israelis were among the dead in the WTC), and that "a number of indications" exist "that point to some sort of connection between the Israeli Mossad and the act and perpetrators of 9/11."
 However, when interviewed by the magazine about the claim that 4,000 Jewish employees did not attend work at the WTC on the day of the attacks, he avoided concrete statements ("They didn't know about it.
 They had an idea"), an approach the magazine described as "convoluted".
 It concludes that his allegations were little more than "whispers in the dark", fueled by conspiracy myths circulating on the Internet.

-Mentions of the theory that Jews stayed away from the WTC on 9/11, and the idea of Mossad involvement in or foreknowledge of the attacks, has led to claims that the book feeds the "new anti-Semitism".
+Mentions of the theory that Jews stayed away from the WTC on 9/11, and the idea of Mossad involvement in or foreknowledge of the attacks, has led to claims that the book feeds the "new antisemitism".
 A report by the American Jewish Committee accused the book, along with other so-called 9/11 conspiracy literature of 2003, of perpetuating myths and stereotyping Jews as criminal and conspiratorial.
 The Anti-Defamation League has found evidence of Bülow being cited by antisemitic publications and websites keen to link Mossad to the 9/11 attacks.

 In a prominently placed TV interview with ARD, Andreas von Bülow said it was a "Medienmasche" (media scam) to accuse him of antisemitism.
 He denied that he ever said or believed anything about "Jews" being warned of the attacks (one of the urban legends).
 He said such claims were nonsense.
 He confirmed, however, that in his opinion a number of indications exist which point to some sort of connection between the Israeli Mossad and the act and perpetrators of 9/11.